ehrpg/qstar/docs/equipment/armour-outfits.md

 ### Armour

-**TODO**

-Armour prevents damage a character may receive.
+> Armour is the first layer of defenses and prevents some damage a character
+> receives.

 Armour provides Damage Reduction (DR) for these damage types:

 - [Physical][] (including Kinetic) Damage,
 - [Fire][] (including Explosive) Damage,